Realizing human rights and ending poverty in Burma

 Inspired by the Jewish commitment to justice, we support organizations working to overcome poverty and oppression.
 Our small, grassroots grantees are rooted in communities, where they empower local people to identify their most critical concerns and take action to address injustice.
 We also support groups that organize broader movements for social change, influencing governments and policymakers to respect and promote human rights.

-Projects in Burma
+Recent Projects in Burma

 Pa-O Women's Union (PWU)